 Transport: Train from Glasgow Central to Pollokshaws West; or public bus 45, 47, 48 or 57

-Opening times: Open from Monday to Thursday and on Saturdays from 10am to 5pm; open on Fridays and Sundays from 11am to 5pm
+Opening times: Monday to Thursday and Saturday 10am to 5pm, Friday and Sunday 11am to 5pm.

 Admission: Free admission